HDFGroup/hdf5/doc/contributing.md

 * Fork [HDF5](https://github.com/HDFGroup/hdf5) repository.
 * Make the desired changes to the HDF5 software.
-	* New features should always go to develop branch and later merged to appropriate maintenance branches
+	* New features should always go to develop branch first and later should be merged to the appropriate maintenance branches.
 	* Bug fixes should go to all appropriate branches (develop and maintenance).
 * Build and test your changes.
 See the section on building and testing below.
-Detailed instructions can be found in INSTALL files in the release_docs directory.
+Detailed instructions can be found in the `INSTALL*` files in the `release_docs` directory.
 * Push your changes to GitHub.
 * Issues a pull request and address any code formatting and testing issues reported.